target2/submissionUI/docs/bulk.rst

     a.
 On your first login, you will need to register as a new user (“Create New Account”).
 After completing all fields, select “Create”, then “Login”.

-2. A blank copy of the most recent template (TaRGET_metadata_V<2.0>.xlsx) can be downloaded from the homepage or Bulk Upload page ("Download Bulk Upload Excel template").

-    a.
-You must use our template for bulk upload.
-If you rename the template, be sure to keep the version number intact.
+2. A blank copy of the most recent template (TaRGET_metadata_V<>.xlsx) can be downloaded from the homepage or Bulk Upload page ("Download Bulk Upload Excel template").
+You must use the TaRGET template for bulk upload.

     .. image:: _static/TemplateDownload1.png